 Class A Shares.
-Subject to the volume and other discounts or waivers described below, we will pay our dealer manager selling commissions of up to 7% of the gross purchase price for each Class A share sold in the primary offering, which selling commissions may be reallowed to participating broker-dealers.
-As described below, selling commissions may be reduced or waived in connection with volume or other discounts, for other fee arrangements, for sales to certain categories of purchasers or at the request of certain participating broker-dealers.
-The net offering proceeds per share that we receive will not be affected by any reduction or waiver of selling commissions.
-You should consult with your financial advisor to determine whether reduced selling commissions are available.
-We will not pay selling commissions on any Class A shares issued pursuant to our distribution reinvestment plan or granted under our long-term incentive plan or to our directors, our advisor or its employees or affiliates.
+Subject to the discounts or waivers described below, our advisor will pay our dealer manager selling commissions of up to 6% of the sales price for each Class A share sold in the primary offering, which selling commissions may be reallowed to participating broker-dealers.
+Our advisor intends to recoup the selling commissions it funds through the receipt of the Contingent Advisor Payment.
+As described below, selling commissions may be reduced or waived in connection with certain discounts, other fee arrangements, for sales to certain categories of purchasers or at the request of certain participating broker-dealers.
+However, the net offering proceeds per share that we receive will not be affected by any reduction or waiver of selling commissions because our advisor will pay 100% of these selling commissions.
+Selling commissions will not be paid on any Class A shares issued pursuant to our distribution reinvestment plan or granted under our long-term incentive plan or to our directors, our advisor or its employees or affiliates.

 Class I Shares.
-We will not pay selling commissions on Class I shares.
+Selling commissions will not be paid on Class I shares.

 Class D Shares.
-Our sponsor will pay our dealer manager selling commissions of up to 3% on each Class D share sold in the primary offering for purchases of \$5,000,000 or more.
-Because our sponsor will provide the funds for such payment, the total amount paid per investor per share will not be affected by the selling commissions paid on the Class D shares.
-We will not reimburse our sponsor for such amounts.
+Our advisor will pay our dealer manager selling commissions of up to 3% on each Class D share sold in the primary offering for purchases of \$5,000,000 or more.
+Our advisor intends to recoup the selling commissions it funds through the receipt of the Contingent Advisor Payment.
+Selling commissions will not be paid on any Class D shares issued pursuant to our distribution reinvestment plan.

 Class T Shares.
-Subject to the volume and other discounts or waivers described below, we will pay our dealer manager selling commissions of up to 3% of the gross purchase price of Class T share sold in the primary offering, which selling commissions may be reallowed to participating broker-dealers.
-As described below, selling commissions may be reduced or waived in connection with volume or other discounts, for other fee arrangements, for sales to certain categories of purchasers or at the request of certain participating broker-dealers.
-The net offering proceeds per share that we receive will not be affected by any reduction or waiver of selling commissions.
-You should consult with your financial advisor to determine whether reduced selling commissions are available.
-We will not pay selling commissions on any Class T shares issued pursuant to our distribution reinvestment plan.
+Subject to the discounts or waivers described below, our advisor will pay our dealer manager selling commissions of up to 3% of the sales price of Class T shares sold in the primary offering, which selling commissions may be reallowed to participating broker-dealers.
+Our advisor intends to recoup the selling commissions it funds through the receipt of the Contingent Advisor Payment.
+As described below, selling commissions may be reduced or waived in connection with certain discounts, other fee arrangements, for sales to certain categories of purchasers or at the request of certain participating broker-dealers.
+However, the net offering proceeds per share that we receive will not be affected by any reduction or waiver of selling commissions because our advisor will pay 100% of these selling commissions.
+Selling commissions will not be paid on any Class T shares issued pursuant to our distribution reinvestment plan.